-As mentioned above, the main hurdles of an M&A transaction depend largely on the type of transaction concerned.
-Notwithstanding, the most common obstacles are the information gap between sellers and buyers which may lead to relatively long and thorough due diligence processes, which automatically lead to lengthier negotiations concerning the set of Reps & Warranties, for example.
+The main hurdles of an M&A transaction depend largely on the type of transaction concerned.
+Notwithstanding, the most common obstacle is the information gap between sellers and buyers, which may lead to relatively long and thorough due diligence processes, which automatically lead to lengthier negotiations concerning the set of Representations & Warranties, for example.
 For public M&A bids, the amount of formalities required, such as approvals and acceptances, are the main hurdles to consider as well as the many deadlines to push for such authorisations.